qdrant/landing_page/qdrant-landing/content/articles/what-is-a-vector-database-revamp.md

 ---

-> A [Vector Database](https://qdrant.tech/qdrant-vector-database/) is a specialized database system designed for efficiently indexing, querying, and retrieving high-dimensional vector data.
+A [Vector Database](https://qdrant.tech/qdrant-vector-database/) is a specialized database system designed for efficiently indexing, querying, and retrieving high-dimensional vector data.
 Those systems enable advanced data analysis and similarity-search operations that extend well beyond the traditional, structured query approach of conventional databases.

 We can no longer fit our data into rows and columns.

-Most of the millions of terabytes of data that we're generating each day is unstructured.
+Most of the millions of terabytes of data that we're generating each day is unstructured —images, videos, audio, social media content, documents, and more.

-Unstructured data is data that doesn’t follow a predefined format or schema.
-It includes images, videos, audio files, social media posts, emails, documents, code, and almost everything else that we create online.
+Unstructured data doesn’t follow a strict format or schema, making it challenging for conventional databases to handle.
+Yet, it’s exactly this unstructured data that holds the most potential for AI, machine learning, and modern search technologies.
+Vector databases are built to make sense of this complexity, allowing us to find meaning and connections within massive, unstructured datasets.

 ### The Challenge With Traditional Databases